madebymany/sir-trevor-js/Readme.md

 Out of the box there is a very generic uploading function that should allow you to take some form data and send it up to your server.

+## Contributing

+We use the amazing [Grunt](https://github.com/gruntjs/grunt) for building out distributed javascript and Jasmine for testing..

 ## Licence

 Sir Trevor is released under the MIT license: